Frequently Asked Questions

 Find more information about the review process here.

-We admit approximately 1500 students to yield an incoming class of about 700 students.
-In 2023, we exceeded 14,000 applications to join the program in Summer/Fall 2023.
+UF admits about 2000 first-year students to Honors to yield an incoming class of about 700-725 students.
+In 2026, we exceeded 21,000 applications to join the program in Summer/Fall 2026.

 Find test score information from UF Admissions here.